l1siki-dev/okinawa_gametheory/README.md

 ---

+Analysis on relocation project
+;todo: make this broader scope

 | Player                 | Stated Goal (What they SAY)           | Current Strategy (What they DO)                       | SAY and DO align? | Current Goal (What they truely WANT from current state)                                        |
 | :--------------------- | :------------------------------------ | :---------------------------------------------------- | :---------------- | :--------------------------------------------------------------------------------------------- |